yunfan/punyforth/README.md

 str: "*****" str: "some-ssid" wifi-connect
 ```

-AP mode example:
 In AP mode, the ESP8266 acts as an central connection point, which wireless clients (smartphones, laptops) can connect to.
+In this mode you have to choose an IP address for the ESP and an IP range for the clients.

 ```forth
 172 16 0 1 >ipv4 wifi-set-ip